-This handbook is designed to help users manipulate, process and analyze data from the Advanced Camera for Surveys (ACS) which will be installed on-board the Hubble Space Telescope (HST) during the 2002 servicing mission (SM3B).
-It is presented as an independent and self-contained document.
-Users who wish to find more general information, including instructions for retrieving HST data from the archive, a description of HST file formats, and a discussion of general software for displaying and processing these data, are referred to a companion volume, the Introduction to the HST Data Handbook.
+This handbook is designed to help users manipulate, process and analyze data from the Advanced Camera for Surveys (ACS) which was installed on-board the Hubble Space Telescope (HST) during the 2002 servicing mission (SM3B).
+It is presented as an independent and self-contained document and is designed for users familiar with HST data but new to ACS.
+A detailed discussion of ACS calibration and drizzling techniques are provided in this document.
+Users who wish to find more general information, including instructions for retrieving HST data from the archive, a description of HST file formats, and a discussion of general IRAF/STSDAS software for displaying and processing these data, are referred to a companion volume, the Introduction to the HST Data Handbook at: